 Prerequisites

-• A Cal.com account with at least one published event type (and access to its Event ID).
+• A Cal.com account with at least one published event type.

 • Proper availability configured in Cal.com (hosts, time buffers, timezones, and booking windows).